Here’s what you will need to do to get yourself ready to take on the financial commitment of a mortgage.

 SAVE FOR A DEPOSIT

 Having a deposit saved makes you more attractive to sellers, agents, and banks.

 - Higher chance of getting your bond approved.

 - Smaller bond, the amount owed is decreased so you save on interest paid over the loan term.

 - A deposit means your bond repayments will be lower.
 As a general rule, your monthly bond repayment should not exceed 30% of your gross monthly income.

-- You’re in a better position to negotiate an interest rate, since there is lower risk for the bank.
+- You’re in a better position to negotiate an interest rate since there is a lower risk for the bank.